 In addition to her laboratory-based expertise, Clare has extensive experience as a field archaeologist, having worked in commercial archaeology in the UK, and has provided undergraduate and masters teaching (2009–2010, 2016), as well as teaching introductory petrography training courses at the University of Sheffield (2016, 2017).

-- Archaeological material culture and ceramic technology
+- Interdisciplinary approaches to archaeological material culture and technology

 - E. Alram-Stern, C. Burke, K. Demakapoulou, P. M. Day, The Late-Final and Early Helladic I pottery from Midea in the Argolid: Continuity and Change.
 In: J. Bennet, W. G. Cavanagh, A. Papadopoulous, D. Smith (eds.), The Wider Island of Pelops: a workshop on Prehistoric pottery in memory of Professor Christopher Mee, 18–19 September 2016.
 Oxford: Archaeopress.

 - C. Burke, Pheneos Pottery: Provenance and Production Technology, In: Archaeological Work in the Peloponnese (AWOP2).
 Proceedings of a Conference Held at University of the Peloponnese, Kalamata, 1–4 November 2017.

 - C. Burke, S. Spencer-Wood, Crafting a History.
 Introduction to Crafting in the World.
 In: C. Burke, S. Spencer-Wood (eds.), Crafting in the World.
 Materiality in the Making (New York 2018) 1–16.